 Protecting Your Identity & Personal Information

-With the ubiquity of information networks, safeguarding your personal information has become extremely important.
+With the ubiquity of information networks, safeguarding your personal information is extremely important.
 Once information goes on the Internet, it is likely that it will remain there for a very long time.
-Personal information also extends beyond names, phone numbers, student ID numbers and addresses, but to things such as user names and passwords as well.
+Personal information also extends beyond names, phone numbers, student ID numbers and addresses, but to things such as usernames and passwords as well.
 As such, it is important that students treat their own and others’ personal information with great care.
 Students should never share user accounts or passwords, especially those that are close to their identity (e.g., email, YIS accounts, social networks).
 All personal information, such as home addresses, phone numbers and full names, should always be kept private.

 Sharing Work Online

 All students are members of the greater YIS community and have a social obligation to protect community resources, such as bandwidth.
 As such, participating in activities that use up excessive bandwidth, such as peer-to-peer file sharing, is strictly prohibited at school.
 Additionally, computer use should not be disruptive to other students who are working nearby; students are requested to use headphones when listening to audio.
 Students may personalize their computer carrying case, but any stickers or other markings should not be offensive to others.
-They may not remove identifying barcode tags affixed to the computer by the IT Department.
-Students should also be aware that individual teachers will have different protocols for classroom use of IT and it is the student’s responsibility to be aware of these and adhere to them.
+They may not remove identifying barcode tags affixed to the device by the IT Department.
+Students should also be aware that individual teachers will have different protocols for classroom use of devices and it is the student’s responsibility to be aware of these and adhere to them.

-Responsibilities of Using School Computers
+Responsibilities of Using School Laptops